xoooox/xoooox.github.io/_posts/2014-10-3-get-leid-in-porto.md

 ---
 layout: post
 title: Get lei'd in Porto
-published: false
+published: FALSE
 description: "Uma experiência, surreal, sobre a maioria das nossas mentes!
 O sexo"
 ---
 <!--2014-10-3-get-leid-in-porto.md-->
 <hr>
+<iframe src="https://docs.google.com/a/oocn.eu/presentation/d/1OZD4GgulpA9xp5dLsz775HxkX9Be69OtoJAU0pORWa8/embed?start=true&loop=true&delayms=5000" frameborder="0" width="640" height="509" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 <hr>
 # Get laid in Porto

 ##How?

-Through me!
+> Through me!

 ##Where?

 ```
-Anywhere!
+> Anywhere!
 ```

 But there are places in this where you can't imagine there geting laid.

 ##When?

-After 00:00
+> After 00:00

 ##Do I need money, to get laid?

-No, you only need luck!
+> No, you only need luck!

-##I have a friend, and we would like to get laid toghether?
+##I have a friend, and we would like to get laid in Porto toghether?

 Geting laid in Porto, it is not a Party, where you brings friends!